-Workers compensation, sometimes referred to as "workman's compensation" or "worker's comp", is the name given to a system of laws intended to protect injured workers.
-The goal of the workers compensation system is to make sure that somebody who is injured at work receives appropriate medical care, lost wages relating to the on-the-job injury, and, if necessary, retraining and rehabilitation, so as to be able to return to the workforce.
-When workers are killed on the job, members of the workers' families are ordinarily eligible for benefits.
+Workers compensation, sometimes referred to as "workman's compensation", is the name given to a system of laws intended to protect injured workers.
+The goal of the workers compensation system is to make sure that an employee who is injured at work receives appropriate medical care, compensation for lost wages relating to the on-the-job injury, and, if necessary, retraining and rehabilitation benefits, so as to be able to return to the workforce.
+When workers are killed on the job, members of the workers' families are ordinarily eligible for death benefits.

-Frequently, injured workers will benefit from consulting an attorney who can advise them in protecting their Worker's Compensation benefits and defending against the premature termination of benefits.
-You may also benefit from reviewing an overview of Worker's Compensation benefits for your state.
+Injured workers will often benefit from consulting an attorney who can help them obtain their benefits and defend them against the inappropriate denial or premature termination of benefits.
+They may also benefit from reviewing an overview of workers compensation laws for their state.

 Depending upon the jurisdiction, employees may be restricted from collecting benefits if their injuries or deaths result from willful misconduct or from intoxication.
 Benefits may thus potentially be denied for injuries resulting from mutual fighting, roughhousing or horseplay between employees.

 There are some special federal laws that provide additional protection to certain classes of worker:

 The Federal Employment Liability Act (FELA) makes railroads engaged in interstate commerce liabile to employees, where the employees' injuries result from the railroad's negligence.